walkframe/covertable/typescript/README.md

 ### sorter
 Determines the order of combinations.

-- sorters.random: It makes different combinations everytime. (fastest)
+- sorters.random: Generates different combinations each time. (fastest)
-- sorters.hash: It makes combinations depending on hash of the pair and seed. (default)
+- sorters.hash: Uses a hash-based method for reproducibility. (default)

   - It receives `seed`.
     - `seed` option decides the order of storing from unstored pairs.